marceloavilaoliveira/waycarbon-challenge/README.md

 ## Known issues ##

 - This project assumes that the provisioned instance can be accessed at `waycarbon-challenge.freeddns.org`.
 The [Dynu](https://www.dynu.com/) site is being used for this.

-- The Public SSH key used in the provisioned instance is defined in the file `terraform/main.tf` and should be adjusted as needed before provisioning.

 - The application data is stored in the `data` directory.
 It would be more convenient for them to be stored in an independent volume, making backups easier.